 - Autism and Applied Behavioral Analysis (ABA) services

 - Support for LGBTQIA+ - we help you get the most out of your health care with service to support you and your sexual orientation and gender identity

 - Care management for transgender health and gender-affirming care

 - Zero Suicide - our program for members to reduce suicidal thoughts and self-harm behaviors with ongoing support

 Coordinated Care is proud to be working with SafeLink Wireless to offer you this special, federal program.
 As a member of our plan, you get all the same benefits of a SafeLink phone, plus unlimited text messages and calls to Coordinated Care member services.
 There is no added cost for these extras.

 As a Member, you receive

-- A free phone and 350 domestic minutes per month or an international plan with 68 minutes
+- A free phone and 350 domestic minutes per month and 4.5 GB of data

 - The option to buy extra minutes at a discount.
 Only $0.10 per extra minute